nacongodev/five-card-draw-variant-poker/README.md

 `sh scripts.sh`

-+run the scripts twice on different command window +the sever side option will also run all the test
++ run the scripts twice on different command window
++ the sever side option will also run all the test

 # ENPOINTS: